IgniteUI/igniteui-docfx/en/components/grids_templates/validation.md

 Using the [Ignite UI for Angular Theme Library](../themes/index.md), we can alter the default validation styles while editing.

-In the below example, we will make use of the exposed template for validation message, which pops out in a tooltip and overriding the error color to modify the default looks of the validation.
+In the example below, we will make use of the exposed template for validation message, which pops out in a tooltip and overriding the error color to modify the default looks of the validation.
 We will also style the background of the invalid rows to make them more distinct.

 ### Import theme